wildcardcharacter/wildcardcharacter/README.md

 ---

-## 🐧 Linux-Motto
+## 🐧 Linux Motto

-> „Warum etwas zehnmal von Hand machen, wenn man es einmal automatisieren kann?“
+> "Why do something ten times by hand when you can automate it once?"

 ---

 <p align="center">
-Einfache Werkzeuge • Effiziente Arbeitsabläufe • Open Source
+Simple Tools • Efficient Workflows • Open Source
 </p>